melissajohnsonolson/Chemistry-Award-Matching/README.md

 </pre>
 <pre>The development of biorenewable and chemically recyclable plastics holds real potential to not only preserve natural resources but also solve the end-of-life issue of plastic waste.
 However, materializing such potential and ultimately establishing a circular plastics economy requires that three challenges be met: energy cost, depolymerization selectivity, and depolymerizability and performance tradeoffs.
 Recent advances made in this field, especially the discovery of infinitely recyclable plastics, have yielded feasible solutions and design principles.
 Future directions will focus on designing monomer and polymer structures that deliver properties and performances for tailored application needs while maintaining complete recyclability and catalyst structures and integrated processes with high (de)polymerization activity, selectivity, and efficiency, ultimately solving the severe worldwide environmental problems created by non-recyclable plastics production and disposal.
 </pre>
-Now the text is run the same function as before to clean and tokenize it.
+Now the text is run through the same function as before to clean and tokenize it.
 It is run through the model and the first out put is the two most simlar award numbers and the abstract for the most similiar awrad.
 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">
 <div class="prompt input_prompt">In&nbsp;[10]:</div>